Haile Gebrselassie: Early career

-Haile was born as one of ten children in Asella, Ethiopia.
-As a child growing up on a farm he used to run ten kilometres to school every morning, and the same back every evening.
+Haile was born one of ten children in Asella, Ethiopia.
+As a child growing up on a farm, he used to run ten kilometres to school every morning, and the same distance back every evening.
 This led to a distinctive running posture, with his left arm crooked as if he was still holding his school books.
+Gebrselassie's mother died from cancer when he was six.

 In 1992, Haile gained international recognition in Seoul, South Korea, when he won the 5000-metre and 10,000-metre races at the 1992 World Junior Championships and a silver medal in the junior race at the World Cross Country Championships held in Boston, the United States.

 The following year, in 1993, Haile won the first of what would eventually be four consecutive world championships titles in the men's 10,000 metres at the 1993, 1995, 1997, and 1999 World Championships.
 His win in 1993 was however his most infamous as he accidentally stepped on the heel of Moses Tanui's shoe at the bell, causing it to fly off his foot.
 After the contact, with just one shoe, an angered Tanui moved out to a 10-meter lead, only to have Haile run him down on the final straight.
 Also at the 1993 World Championships he ran in the 5,000-metre race to finish a close second behind Ismael Kirui of Kenya.
 In 1994 he won a bronze medal at the IAAF World Cross Country Championships.
 Later that year he set his first world record by running 12:56.96 in the 5,000 metres, breaking Saïd Aouita's record by almost two seconds.